Robert Fellmeth: Initial consumer advocacy

-White Collar Crime Prosecutor: 1973-1981
+White collar crime prosecutor: 1973–1981

-Professor Fellmeth left the Nader organization after the Congress Project in 1973.
+Fellmeth left the Nader organization after the Congress Project in 1973.
 That same year he began service as a public prosecutor in San Diego County, enforcing state law as a deputy district attorney until 1981, specializing in white collar crime.
 In 1974, he started the nation's first dedicated local prosecution unit enforcing antitrust and unfair competition statutes.
 For the next seven years he filed related cases.
 For the last two of those years, from 1979 to 1981, he was cross commissioned also as an Assistant United States Attorney – a status that allows the filing of criminal or civil cases in either the state or federal jurisdiction.
 Over this period, he prosecuted 22 antitrust and unfair competition cases.
 Those reported (with published appellate decisions) included People v.
 Mobile Magic and People v.
 National Association of Realtors, with a resulting judgment of liability for per se unlawful tie-in and price fixing offenses against the national, state and local realtor trade associations.

-During this period, Professor Fellmeth taught antitrust and unfair competition subject areas at the College of the National Association of District Attorneys, and at the National Judicial College (the training facility in Reno, Nevada created by the U.S. Supreme Court for the training of federal and state court judges).
+During this period, Fellmeth taught antitrust and unfair competition subject areas at the College of the National Association of District Attorneys, and at the National Judicial College (the training facility in Reno, Nevada created by the U.S. Supreme Court for the training of federal and state court judges).

 He also worked with the California District Attorneys' Association to rewrite the unfair competition laws of California.
 Four amendments were introduced by then state legislator Alan Sieroty, which moved the statute from Civil Code Section 3369 and expanded it into its present form in Ca. Bus. & Profs.
 Code Section 17200 et seq.
 In later years, he enforced the statute, first as a prosecutor, and then as private civil counsel, and over the last twenty years as a public interest advocate through the Center for Public Interest Law.